xing-zheng/Docs/aspnet/mvc/views/working-with-forms.rst

 If the form has validation errors, the browser reports the validation errors and the form data is not posted to the server.

-Example
+Sample
 ^^^^^^^^^

-In the following example, the data model is decorated with ``DataAnnotations`` attributes, which generates validation error messages on the ``<input>`` element.
+In the following example, the data model is decorated with ``DataAnnotation`` attributes, which generates validation error messages on the ``<input>`` element.
 When a validation error occurs, the Validation Tag Helper displays the error message:

 .. literalinclude::  forms/sample/final/ViewModels/RegisterViewModel.cs
   :language: c#